HaagChristian/music-app/README.md

 ```

+After startup the Music Service is available on `http://127.0.0.1:8000/api'

 ## Error handling

 The application handles all known exceptions and raises errors to the user in a user-friendly manner.